THE LAB AUTOMATION EXPERTS

 Today, synthetic biology is a rapidly growing industry with many subsets under its umbrella.
 Still, ethical questions remain and the discussion concerning the ethics and risks of synthetic biology is still relevant.

-Read on to learn more about what synthetic biology is, the ethics and risks, and the benefits of science.
+Read on to learn more about what synthetic biology is, the concerns, and the benefits of science.

 Ethics and Risks of Synthetic Biology: An Introduction to Synthetic Biology